What is PIK Interest?

 Opting for PIK helps the borrower conserve cash since the interest payments are pushed back to a later date.
 Or in the case of preferred equity, the payout of cash dividends could be deferred for a set, agreed-upon duration.

-The downside to PIK interest, however, is that the total debt principal increases each year until maturity.
+The downside to the accrued interest, however, is that the total debt principal increases each year until maturity.
 In effect, this increases the interest expense due to growth in the principal amount.

-With each passing period, the amount of PIK interest due can increase quickly due to the effects of compounding interest, which can significantly heighten default risk.
+With each passing period, the amount of accrued interest due can accumulate quickly due to the effects of compounding interest, which can significantly heighten default risk.

-Each year after the issuance of the security with PIK interest, the due interest expense is impacted by the following factors:
+Each year after the issuance of a PIK security, the interest expense owed is impacted by the following factors:

 - Initial Principal Amount